When someone you love dies, the last thing that you are thinking about is the mountain of paperwork that death creates.

 - Do I need to provide any other proof or paperwork?
 For example, a company or institution may require you to provide a certified copy of the last will and testament as proof that you are a named executor, and therefore have the authority to deal with the institution on behalf of the deceased.

-When Can You Apply for the Death Certificate?
+When Can I Apply for a Death Certificate in Canada?

 You can apply for a death certificate at any time, but it cannot be issued until a death is registered with the provincial government where the death occurred.